What are different Payment Networks?

 (h)Originator

-The Originator is the company that processes the ACH transaction.
-The originator is liable for the transaction in the ACH network,and they either credit or debit the receiver's bank account.
-In the receiver example above, the employer and utility companies are the originators.
+The Originator is the company that initiates the ACH transaction.
+It is responsible for the transaction on the ACH network and either credits or debits the receiver's bank account.
+Using the examples above, the employer and the utility company are the originators.

 Wire

-Wire transfers have been prevalent since the late 1800s where people used the telegraph networks to "wire" (transfer instructions and relevant passcode) the money between two banks.
-Since then, the wire transfer has evolved.
+Wire transfers have been around since the late 1800s.
+People originally used telegraph networks to "wire" transfer instructions and passcodes between banks.
+The technology has evolved significantly since then.

 (a) FedWire.